JanosRitter/schrodingersolver/README.txt

         wavefunc.dat: The first column contains the linear spaced x-axis data That can be controlled in line 2 of the input file.
-The other columns each contain a normalizedwavefunction solving the schrodinger equation.
+The other columns each contain a normalized wavefunction solving the schrodinger equation.
         The wavefunctions and the number of wavefunctions correspond to the eigenvalues in energie.dat.